TERMS of SALE

 4. Shipping Charges and Freight Policy.

-All Grainger export orders are shipped under INCOTERMS® 2010 rules as defined by the International Chamber of Commerce.
+All Grainger export orders are shipped under INCOTERMS® 2020 rules as defined by the International Chamber of Commerce.
 Unless otherwise stated and agreed, default shipping term is FCA Grainger shipping location, excluding export customs clearance.
-Freight is prepaid to U.S. airport or port of exit for single shipment orders of U.S. $1,500 or more of product (before tax and freight) using routing of Grainger’s choice.
 Other shipments are freight collect from any Grainger facility.
 Customer shall be responsible for obtaining insurance.
 At Grainger’s option, this freight policy may be subject to special terms and conditions for certain export orders.
 If any item is backordered that qualifies for freight prepayment, that item will be shipped prepaid as Customer’s exclusive remedy.
-Title and risk of loss for products shall transfer at the delivery point as determined by the applicable INCOTERMS being utilized for the export sale.
+Title and risk of loss pass to Customer upon tender of shipment to the Customer selected export carrier.

 5. Export Controls and Related Regulations.